monadsocial/Grants-Program/applications/Monad-Application.md

 - An overview of the technology stack to be used
   - Smart Contracts: Rust, NEAR SDK, Mintbase API
   - Front End: React, HTML, CSS, JavaScript
-  - Back End: We are Google Cloupd for Startups Partner so all infrastrucutre on GCP with a WordPress MySQL DB.
+  - Back End: We are Google Cloud for Startups Partner so all infrastructure on GCP with a WordPress MySQL DB.

 ### Ecosystem Fit